Harrell18W/schedule-keeper/docs/using-slack-bot.md

 the command was sent.
 Also note that even though 0:00am is technically not a valid time stamp, it will still be accepted as being equivalent to 00:00.

+## date arguments

+Date arguments are simpler.
+They can be given as:

+* 1/31 (year is assumed to be the current year)
+* 1/31/20 (year is explicitly 2020)